NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 r4.gestures = [_DragGesture(self, [0, 1], [-1, -1]), hight_all_gesture]
 ```

-### 6.2 Practice
-**TODO:** Copy the above `6.1` code blocks under the `# Add Step 6.2` comment in `on_build`.
-Please check that the code aligns with the comment.
+You've defined `set_color_and_visible()` in order to highlight all the edges at once with your `HoverGesture`.
+Then, the code passes in multiple orientations (`[0, 1]`) to the `_DragGesture` to indicate you're altering the width and height at the same time.

-## 7. Congratulations!!
+## Step 8: Congratulations!!

 Great job getting through this tutorial.
 Interested in improving your skills further?
-Please consider checking out the [Reticle Extension Tutorial](https://github.com/NVIDIA-Omniverse/kit-extension-sample-reticle/blob/main/tutorial/tutorial.md).
+[Please consider checking out the Reticle Extension Tutorial](https://github.com/NVIDIA-Omniverse/kit-extension-sample-reticle/blob/main/tutorial/tutorial.md).

 ![](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.light_manipulator/tutorial/images/logo.png?raw=true)